fre5h/VichUploaderSerializationBundle/README.md

 Then you have to add `@VichSerializableField` annotation to the uploadable field you want to serialize.

 Annotation `@Fresh\VichSerializableClass` does not have any option.
-Annotation `@Fresh\VichSerializableField` has one required option `value` (or `field`) which value should link to the field with `@UploadableField` annotation.
+Annotation `@Fresh\VichSerializableField` has one required option `value` (or `field`) which value should link to the field with `@Vich\UploadableField` annotation.
 It can be set like this `@Fresh\VichSerializableField("photoFile")` or `@Fresh\VichSerializableField(field="photoFile")`.
 Also there is another option `includeHost`, it is not required and by default is set to `true`.
-But if you need you can exclude the host from generated URI user this `@Fresh\VichSerializableField("photoFile", includeHost=false)`.
+But if you need, you can exclude the host from the generated URI use the next variant of the annotation `@Fresh\VichSerializableField("photoFile", includeHost=false)`.

-And also don't forget the to serialize Vich uploadable fields they also should be marked with `@JMS` annotations.
+And also don't forget that to serialize Vich uploadable fields they also should be marked with `@JMS` annotations to be serialized.

 The generated URI by default: